-The Women’s Inter-Church Council of Canada is turning 100!
+The Women’s Inter-Church Council of Canada turned 100!

-To join in the celebrations, see our 100th anniversary page.
+To see all the celebrations, see our 100th anniversary page.

 In the 1900’s, a dream spread through Canada: growing Christ’s kingdom through prayer, fostering unity, and having a voice in social justice.